 - MTA-STS problems

-- Like DMARC reports, TLS reports are delivered to a particular URI (Uniform Resource Identifier) set up via a DNS TXT record.
+Also, like DMARC reports, TLS reports are delivered to a particular URI (Uniform Resource Identifier) or email address set up via a DNS TXT record.

 The string contains: